Society of Chemical Industry (America Section): History

 The first official meeting of the new New York Section was held in November 1894.
 The new section had a membership of 350 members, about one-tenth of the entire organization.
 The London group's president Thomas Tyrer and foreign secretary Ludwig Mond attended the October 1895 fall meeting in New York, which was rescheduled so that they could participate.

 In contrast to the American Chemical Society, which required its members to hold university degrees, the Society of Chemical Industry was open to a broad range of working chemists in industry, manufacturing and pharmaceuticals.
 Mason emphasized that the new organization did not intend to compete with the ACS, but rather to bring together academic and manufacturing chemists:

 Members of the America section benefited from the activities of the parent society, which held scientific conferences and published The Journal of the Society of Chemical Industry to inform chemists throughout the world about development in the field.
 From the beginning, the America Section's focus was networking, engaging its members in collegial activities.
 The second chairman, Charles F. Chandler, said "It serves to bring us together, to make us acquainted, and it enables us to help each other."
 Members of the New York section helped to establish The Chemists' Club in New York City in 1898, using it for lectures and meetings, and establishing a members' library.
 In the beginning, talks were presented at the monthly meetings and published in the parent journal.
 Guest speakers included important international figures like Leo Baekeland, Carl Duisberg, and Jōkichi Takamine.
 In 1904, the New York Section hosted the first annual meeting of its parent organization to be held in the United States.

-The New York section was briefly involved in practical work on standardization in 1902-3, when they established a Subcommittee on Uniformity of Analysis of Materials.
+The New York section was briefly involved in practical work on standardization in 1902–03, when they established a Subcommittee on Uniformity of Analysis of Materials.
 Two samples of Portland cement were analyzed by 14 chemists, and 3 samples of zinc ore were analyzed by 42 chemists.
 The results were critiqued by William Francis Hillebrand, who became chief chemist at the National Bureau of Standards.
 The committee dissolved and was replaced in 1904 by a new committee formed by the ACS.
 The American section also engaged in early lobbying efforts, as in 1907, when they passed a resolution protesting that Rules and Regulations published by the Department of Agriculture displayed a "lack of expert knowledge."
 However, such activities never became a major focus of the organization.

 In 1919, the New York group was renamed the America Section.

 Governance

 The Society of Chemical Industry (America Section) is a registered nonprofit organization, with administrative offices in Philadelphia, PA.
 SCI America is directed by a set of officers including a chair and vice-chair, and an executive committee.
-Craig A. Rogerson, Chairman, President, and CEO of Hexion Inc. was named chair of SCI in March 2018.
-Previous chairpersons include Max Tishler, Ralph Landau, Harold Sorgenti, Charles O. Holliday, and Christopher D. Pappas.
+Anthony O'Donovan, President and CEO of Arkema, serves as chair.
+Previous chairpersons include Roger Kearns, Frank Bozich, John Paro, Max Tishler, Ralph Landau, Harold Sorgenti, Charles O. Holliday, and Christopher D. Pappas.
 Resa Thomason serves as the Executive Director.